SophiaAboloreCapstone/CapstoneProject/README.md

 <b>Pages </b>
 Sign Up Page:
 - Core Features:
---Store user inputs as username and password in a database
+1. Store user inputs as username and password in a database

-Stretch:
+- Stretch:
-Allow users to sign up for FIDO authentication
+3. Allow users to sign up for FIDO authentication

 Login Page:
-Core Features:
+- Core Features:
-Check to see if username is in the database
+1. Check to see if username is in the database
-If so compare inputted password with the password in the database Otherwise, return an error message
+2. If so compare inputted password with the password in the database
+3. Otherwise, return an error message

 Set-up Profile Page:
-Core features
+- Core features
-Display header, navbar, content, and footer
+1. Display header, navbar, content, and footer
-User profile picture
+2. User profile picture
-Allow users to retrieve profile photos from their desktop Allow users to take live profile photos
+3. Allow users to retrieve profile photos from their desktop
+4. Allow users to take live profile photos
-Once user has selected a photo, store it in the database and retrieve it to use for their profile Travel logistics:
+5. Once user has selected a photo, store it in the database and retrieve it to use for their profile

+Travel logistics:
+- Core features
-Display a drop down menu of all the countries (likely store all the countries in an array?)  and store that info in the users profile
+1. Display a drop down menu of all the countries (likely store all the countries in an array?)  and store that info in the users profile
-Display a drop down menu of days, months and years and store user input in the user profile Display accommodation options buttons (hotel, motel, hostels etc.)
+2. Display a drop down menu of days, months and years and store user input in the user profile
+3. Display accommodation options buttons (hotel, motel, hostels etc.)

 Social media:
+- Core features
-Allow users to input links to their social media (store this in their user profiles) and create an icon for each corresponding link to be displayed on their profile
+1. Allow users to input links to their social media (store this in their user profiles) and create an icon for each corresponding link to be displayed on their profile

-Stretch features
+- Stretch features
-Allow the user to make travel profiles for more than one country with varying travel preferences and dates Allow user to input their budgets and more specific information Allow users to opt into seeing all travelers on the site regardless of their destination Getting to know you page:
+3. Allow the user to make travel profiles for more than one country with varying travel preferences and dates
+4. Allow user to input their budgets and more specific information
+5. Allow users to opt into seeing all travelers on the site regardless of their destination

+Getting to know you page:
-Core Features
+- Core Features
-Display main components (header, nav bar, footer, etc) Drop down menu of employment fields- store information Grid layout of interest options in the form of buttons (keep track of states for each button and pass an array of the positive states as a prop to be used when generating the matches)
+1. Display main components (header, nav bar, footer, etc)
+2. Drop down menu of employment fields- store information
+3. Grid layout of interest options in the form of buttons (keep track of states for each button and pass an array of the positive states as a prop to be used when generating the matches)
-Grid layout of activities (image, title, description, cost and link to book tickets) to do for the user's specified country from the Trip locator API.
+4. Grid layout of activities (image, title, description, cost and link to book tickets) to do for the user's specified country from the Trip locator API.

-Stretch features
+- Stretch features

 View Matches Page:
-Core features
+- Core features
-List matches with the user based off other users countries, travel months and accommodation preferences.
+1. List matches with the user based off other users countries, travel months and accommodation preferences.

-Stretch Features
+- Stretch Features
-Rank matches based off overlapping interests and activities Allow users to like and dislike matches
+1. Rank matches based off overlapping interests and activities
+2. Allow users to like and dislike matches
-Implement a chat feature for matches to communicate with
+3. Implement a chat feature for matches to communicate with

 View neighboring travelers/locals page:
-Core Features
+- Core Features
-Display a map with pins of the location of  travelers in the users country using the google maps API Stretch features
+1. Display a map with pins of the location of  travelers in the users country using the google maps API

+- Stretch features
-When user hovers on a pin, a bio and picture of that traveler pops up Users can elect whether or not to share their location Location is only shared with the matches that the user has liked.
+1. When user hovers on a pin, a bio and picture of that traveler pops up
+2. Users can elect whether or not to share their location
+3. Location is only shared with the matches that the user has liked.